kurogane13/git_worfkflows_program/README.md

 - Once the user presses enter, it removes the remote branch, and tracks for the local branch to be removed as well.
 - If finally git pulls the main branch.

-To use this program, the user must meet the following equirements:
+To use this program, the user must meet the following requirements:

 - gnome-terminal
 - gh tool installed